Metaswitch/clearwater-readthedocs/docs/Geographic_redundancy.md

 follows.

 1. Create independent deployments for each of the regions, with separate DNS entries.
-2. Modify the sprout, homestead and homer security groups to allow inbound traffic on UDP ports 500 and 4500.
-These are used for IKE and UDP-encapsulated IPsec.
-3. Install the clearwater-secure-connections package on all sprout, homestead and homer nodes.
-4. Set the `/etc/clearwater/cluster_settings` file on each sprout to just contain the local nodes, and the `/etc/clearwater/remote_cluster_settings` file to contain the remote nodes.
-5. Configure Cassandra on homestead and homer to be aware of all nodes in all deployments, but use a Snitch (e.g. PropertyFileSnitch) to set each node's data center according to its region.
+On each node, set up `/etc/clearwater/local_settings` so that `etcd_cluster` contains both the local and remote nodes, and so that the `local_site_name` and `remote_site_name` values reflect which GR site the node is in.
+2. Ensure that `clearwater-cluster-manager` and `clearwater-config-manager` packages are installed.
-6. Configure Route 53 to forward requests for bono according to latency.
+3. Configure Route 53 to forward requests for bono according to latency.
     To do this, for each region, create one record set, as follows.
     -   Name: &lt;shared (non-geographically-redundant) DNS name\>
     -   Type: "A - IPv4 address" or "AAAA - IPv6 address"